Vittorio Foa: Death and legacy

-Foa died in Formia on 20 October 2008 after a long illness; the news of his death was given by the then PD leader Walter Veltroni, who described it as "an immense pain".
+Foa died in Formia on 20 October 2008 after a long illness; the news of his death was given by Veltroni, the then PD leader who described it as "an immense pain".
 On 21 October 2008, Italian newspapers were filled with tributes to Foa.
 In La Repubblica, Mafai recalled his impatience when asked what the beleaguered Italian left should do.
 Mafai recalled Foa as saying: "It's a waste of time and sense to try to define a leftist identity.
 You have to do what is right and necessary for the country.
 It is up to posterity to decide whether it came from the right or the left."
 He is considered a protagonist of the 20th century, a free and restless man.
 In 2010, on the occasion of the centenary of his birth, the volume Scritti politici.
 Tra giellismo e azionismo (1932-1947), edited by Chiara Colombini and Antonio Ricciardi were published, along with the prison letters Lettere della giovinezza, edited by Montevecchi.
 In 2018, his daughter Anna published the text La Famiglia F., a historical-family narrative in which she reconstructed the life path of her parents.

+Unlike other trade unionists who were passionate about association football and Juventus, such as Luciano Lama, whom Foa saw as pragmatic and reformist, he preferred chess.
+As an avid chess player, he viewed the game not simply as a hobby but as a space for both strategic reflection and political discussion, such that chess played a central role in his personal and intellectual life.
+He became known for the "horse move" (mossa del cavallo), which Foa loved to encourage and was described as "the surprise to be reserved for the interlocutor, the tear in the clothes that the potential opponent would like to sew on us."
+Foa was also known for a quote (Se aveste vinto voi, io sarei ancora in prigione.
+Siccome abbiamo vinto noi, tu sei senatore) that he uttered during a television show to then senator Giorgio Pisanò, a voluntary of Decima Flottiglia MAS in the Italian Social Republic and member of the neo-fascist Italian Social Movement (Movimento Sociale Italiano, MSI).
+In a 2009 interview with the historian Isabella Insovibile, Foa recalled the episode by stating that Pisanò was making "grand speeches of pacification" (quoting him as saying "Deep down, we were all patriots...
+Each of us had our homeland in our hearts..."), at which point he interrupted him to explain "a fundamental difference", elaborating: "Wait a moment.
+If we're talking about the dead, fine.
+The dead are dead: let's respect them all.
+But if we're talking about when they were alive, they were different.
+If you had won, I'd still be in prison.
+Since we won, you're a senator."